 If you’re a developer, the next step is to write your own CorDapp.
-CorDapps are plugins that are installed on one or more Corda nodes, and give the nodes’ owners the ability to make their node conduct some new process - anything from issuing a debt instrument to making a restaurant booking.
+CorDapps are applications that are installed on one or more Corda nodes, and that allow the node’s operator to instruct their node to perform some new process - anything from issuing a debt instrument to making a restaurant booking.

-- Flows, which encapsulate the procedure for carrying out a specific ledger update
+- Flows - the procedures for carrying out specific ledger updates

 Our IOU CorDapp is no exception.
-It will define both a state and a flow:
+It will define the following components:

 Our state will be the

 IOUState, representing an IOU.
 It will contain the IOU’s value, its lender and its borrower.
 We can visualize